Mechanical counterpressure suit: MIT Bio-Suit

 The result is a one-layer version of the SAS; it is lighter than the original and more flexible, allowing more natural motion and decreasing the energy cost of motion.
 Versions of portions of the BioSuit have consistently reached 0.25 bar, and the team is currently aiming for 0.3 bar.
 As mechanical counter-pressure has proven difficult for small joints such as those in the hands, the BioSuit baseline design uses gas-filled gloves and boots, in addition to a gas-filled helmet.

 A later variant of the biosuit employs heat-activated shape-memory alloy (SMA) coils.
 In this design the suit fits loosely on the body when initially donned.
 When a power module is attached, the spring-like coils in the suit contract to form-fit the suit to the body.
 The design of the coil was further defined in an article in the journal IEEE/ASME: Transactions on Mechatronics.
 As of 2008, the Biosuit reportedly had the potential to be ready for use in Mars missions in the near future.

 As of 2019, an additional improvement has been made with the addition of nucleated boron tubes, which can shield the wearer of the suit from the radiation present in space and on the surfaces of the Moon and Mars.
 According to Cathy Lewis of the National Air and Space Museum, "It may not be the next suit, but it will be one of the subsequent suits", indicating that development remains active and focused on future Moon and Mars missions.

-In fiction

-Writers including Dan Simmons, Stephen Baxter, Larry Niven, and Spider and Jeanne Robinson, have made use of space activity suits in their stories.
-The potential for greater mobility and simpler operation with a space activity suit make it an attractive choice for fiction, where flexibility of use can be a boon to plot development.
-The aesthetic qualities of a sleek, form-fitting space activity suit also contrast the traditional image of rigid, diving-suit-style spacesuits, lending a futuristic look to costumes.
-Most anime with futuristic themes include the skintight spacesuit (with the notable exception of Planetes and, to a lesser extent, the Gundam franchise).
-In the Mars trilogy by Kim Stanley Robinson, a suit similar to this is referred to as a "walker" and is intended purely for use in the Martian environment.
-In the fourth book of the Jumper series by Steven Gould, the development of a mechanical counterpressure suit is integral to the main plot.